jon-jacky/Piety/editors/edo.md

-**[edo.py](edo.py)** provides the *[ed.py](ed.md)* line editor with an enhanced command line shell, including a Python interpreter provided by the *[wyshka](../shells/wyshka.py)* module.  *edo* also provides new editor commands for running Python scripts from editor buffers or any selected text.
+**[edo.py](edo.py)** provides the *[ed.py](ed.md)* line editor with an enhanced command line shell, including a Python interpreter provided by the *[wyshka](../shells/wyshka.py)* module.  *edo* also provides new editor commands for running Python code from selected text in any buffer.

 This shell and these new commands turn *ed.py* into a minimal but self-contained